Finner Sandhills, Finner Army Camp, Ballyshannon, Co. Donegal

 Team declaration forms will be available for download from the IOC2018 website and also available at the IOC event centre during the days of the competition.

 The representative for each participating club will be responsible for the filling in of the declaration forms.
-The filled in forms have to be returned to the IOC event centre no later than 16:00 on Sunday, 6th of May.
+The filled in forms have to be returned to IOC officials no later than by the time courses close on Day 3 (May 6th).

 The Prize-giving ceremony will take place at the Assembly area as soon as the winners are declared and the competition completed.